Programs

 In the Garden

 Dexter students have many opportunities to get their hands dirty.
-The Farm to School Program has over 2000 square feet of gardening space at Creekside Intermediate School where students engage in daily Kitchen-Garden flex classes and an after school Garden Club.
+The Farm to School Program has over 1500 square feet of gardening space at Creekside Intermediate School where students engage in daily Kitchen-Garden classes and an after school Garden Club.

 Students involved in our program learn a variety of organic gardening skills, plant and soil biology, and composting lessons through project based learning activities.
 Students grow many varieties of vegetables and pollinators from seed and help tend the gardens in the spring, summer and fall.